sap-tutorials/Tutorials/tutorials/abap-environment-create-rap-business-events/abap-environment-create-rap-business-events.md

     ![binding](7-2.png)

-  3. Here you need to fill all fields out, to get errors gone.
+  3. Here fill all fields out, to get errors gone.
 You can freely choose these names to specify your event with some considerations explained below

     - Namespace: `zevent####` (No camel case and no space)
     - Business Object: `OnlineShop` (No Space)